 When the clock struck midnight on New Year’s Eve, expat blogger Jack Scott enjoyed the celebrations with a big smile on his face.
-He had every reason to be cheerful and optimistic about 2012 as he could now officially boast about his new-found status in society as a published author.
+He had every reason to be cheerful and optimistic as he could now officially boast about his new-found status in society as a published author.

 His book called Perking the Pansies was released just before Christmas and has already received rave reviews on Amazon and in the blogosphere.

 The book focuses on Jack and his partner Liam as they set about selling their house in the UK to a psychotic neighbor and moving to Turkey to adapt to their first year in a Muslim country.

 Eccentric expats, troubled times, hilarious scenarios and some quirky quotes are all inside the book.

 So, the success of Jack as a published author got me thinking.
 I used to have dreams of publishing a book, however long resigned myself to the fact that my concentrations span stops at 500 words and I have to rely on pretty pictures to tell the story for me.